norvig/paip-lisp/docs/chapter21.md

 A clause consists of a subject followed by a predicate.
 However, the subject need not be realized immediately before the predicate.
-For example, in "Alice promised Bob to lend him her car" there is an inf initive clause that consists of the predicate "to lend him her car" and the subject "Alice."
+For example, in "Alice promised Bob to lend him her car" there is an infinitive clause that consists of the predicate "to lend him her car" and the subject "Alice."
 The sentence as a whole is another clause.
 In our analysis, then, a clause is a subject followed by a verb phrase, with the possibility that the subject will be instantiated by something from the gap arguments:

 ```lisp